 Ten days into the lockdown my ajji died,

-what took her was not the virus but time; inexorable.
+what took her was not the virus but time; not locked.

-At 93 years old, it’s hard to say she wasn’t due –
+At 93, it’s hard to say she wasn’t due –

-though the suddenness of her passing came as a blow.
+though the suddenness of it came as a blow.

 but greedy for the money he could strip

-said six months later would not be late.
+prepared for this, said six months later would be okay.

-(On the obverse side, marriages were infected too.)
+(On the obverse side, weddings were infected too.)

 Last year this time, I ran and walked the Institute;